NotisSiokas/ShippingCosts_test/README.md

 ## Usage

+### Flask
 1. Run the Flask server by executing `python app.py` in the project directory.
 2. Send a GET request to `http://localhost:5000/shippingCost/{locale}` to get the shipping cost for a specific locale.
 3. Send a POST request to `http://localhost:5000/PreferredOption` with a JSON payload in the following format: `{"PreferredOption": "{option}"}` to save the user's preferred shipping option.

+### React

+To run the React app, follow these steps:

+1. Navigate to the client directory in your terminal:
+    `cd client`
+2. Install the required dependencies by running:
+    `npm install`
+3. Start the development server by running:
+    `npm start`
+4. Open your web browser and navigate to http://localhost:3000 to view the app.

+Notes: The Flask server must be running in order for the React app to function properly.
+Follow the instructions in the previous section to start the Flask server.
+Changing manually the URL to http://localhost:3000/?locale=XX (XX = Country code e.g. ES for Spain) for providing the necessary input.

 ## Tests